NaoMod/mega-mde-agent/ReadME.md

 **Single-Tool & Multi-Tool:** The LLM expands lexical diversity in both datasets (single-tool: ×3.0 from 62 to 189 words; multi-tool: ×3.6 from 65 to 233 words).
 This increase demonstrates the LLM's ability to **introduce varied terminology and expressions** while maintaining semantic coherence with the seed templates.
 The generated instructions use a much richer vocabulary, incorporating different technical terms, verbs, and descriptive language that enhance the dataset's linguistic coverage without straying from the model transformation domain.

+Importantly, a reduced dispersion does not necessarily imply missing transformation types.
+Ablation analysis indicate the generated dataset shows the transformation types are well spread over the instructions.
+In practice, the dataset therefore demonstrates both high semantic alignment and broad coverage: the generated examples prioritize faithful, interpretable expressions of transformation operations while still encompassing the transformation types required for robust evaluation.

 **Overall:** Multi-tool shows slightly higher vocabulary expansion (×3.6 vs ×3.0), indicating that the complexity of coordinating two operations naturally requires and produces more diverse word choices to express different transformation combinations and their relationships.

 #### Unique 3-grams